neshoba78/jpierite-fabacademy/apr-26-input-devices.md

 Sonar detection, requires a good reflective surface.
 Fuzzy or angled surfaces will cause a fault.
 Applications for distance measuring can be found in sinks and toilets.
 An alternative to sonar is time-of-flight detection which measures the reflection of light back fr4om a relfective surface.
 Sonar can be good for measuring heights of liquids.
 Further reading into this subject, I found examples of trade off in regards to the Kinect sensor.
 Kinect I uses structured light.
 Kinect II uses time-of-flight which has a trade off between angled and dark surfaces.
 I thought of this because of recent articles about the applications of sensors and differing results with darker skinned people.
 The issue is with LED emission and whether or not a surface will reflect or absorb light which would cause a fault in detection.

+Magnetic field detection, a hall sensor can detect the magnetic field of individual magnets or that of the Earth.
+Neil uses oversampling which measures the Anaog to Digital coversion many times.
+This oversampling improves the resolution of the results.

+Neil showed an example of a browser-based intreface graphing the results of a hall effect sensor.
+Browsers can not natively talk to serial devices.
+Certain browser do have extensions for serial communication.
+A solution that is cross-platform would be to code a webpage that opens a web socket that talks to a Jaavscript program.
+That program can use the Serialport library from Node.js to facilitate communication.
+The result is taht the webpage talks to the server which communicates with the input device.
+The flexibility of this solution means that the webpage can be local or remote to the webserver.